 Literature & Lore

-"Carling Sunday is so called by the lower orders in the north of England, because it is their custom to eat immense quantities of small peas, called carlings, friend in butter and pepper and salt, on the second Sunday before Easter.
-This is said, by an old author, to take its rise from the disciples plucking the ears of corn, and rubbing them in their hands." ((Pulleyn, William.
-The Etymological Compendium.
-London: Thomas Tegg.
-1828.
-Page 192.))
+“Carling Sunday is so called by the lower orders in the north of England, because it is their custom to eat immense quantities of small peas, called carlings, fried in butter and pepper and salt, on the second Sunday before Easter.
+This is said, by an old author, to take its rise from the disciples plucking the ears of corn, and rubbing them in their hands.”2

 Following is an extract from John Brand’s Popular Antiquities.
 (London: Charles Knight and Co.
 1841.
 Page 61 to 68.).
 At one point, the author wonders if eating beans in a spring festival could date back to the Roman festival of Lemuria.